-How To Find The Right Treatment For DepressionAntonia Borovina
+How To Find The Right Treatment For DepressionRuslan Dorfman

 How Genetic Testing can improve the treatment for depression

 Advances in genetic technologies have tremendous potential to improve the treatment for depression and other mental disorders.
 Pharmacogenetics is a genetic test that assesses person’s ability to metabolize specific medications.
 Pharmacogenetic testing prior to taking medications can help to improve accuracy of prescription by determining whether an individual will metabolize a specific medication, as well as guide the starting dosage.
 This significantly reduces any trial and error time and improves treatment outcomes.
-Genetic testing also improves drug safety and reduces the risk of adverse drug reactions since a patient is not exposed to unnecessary medications at potentially harmful doses.
+Pharmacogenetic testing also improves drug safety and reduces the risk of adverse drug reactions since a patient is not exposed to unnecessary medications at potentially harmful doses.
 The International Society of Psychiatric Genetics (ISPG) recommends promoting educational programs to improve knowledge of genetic medicine among physicians and mental health professionals.

 With the cost of genetic testing rapidly falling, its application in a clinical setting is becoming increasingly popular.
 The Clinical Pharmacogenetics Implementation Consortium (CPIC) provides guidelines for the implementation of pharmacogenetics in clinical settings and has made recommendations on genetic testing for multiple disorders.
-Denmark is leading the way in the area of pharmacogenetics and mental health disorders, including treatment for depression.
-Psychiatric hospitals in Denmark routinely test for changes in the CYP2D6 gene, which is a key determinant of response to many antidepressants.
-A Danish study also noted that hospitals that employ pharmacogenetic testing reported a significantly lower consumption of primary care services.
+Both CPIC and ISPG guidelines highlight genetic variations in the CYP2D6 and CYP2C19 enzymes leads to differences in the metabolism of numerous medications relevant to psychiatry, in particular antidepressants and antipsychotics.

 In North America, the benefits of pharmacogenetic testing are being recognized and its application is gaining steam.
-In the US, many insurance providers cover the cost of pharmacogenetic testing for many classes of medications and the FDA recommends genetic testing for over 60 different medications.
-However, payer reimbursement policies exert a great influence on the adoption of pharmacogenetic tests into clinical practice.
+In the US, many insurance providers cover the cost of pharmacogenetic testing for many classes of medications and the FDA has pharmacogenetic labeling for over 260 different medications.
+However, reimbursement policies exert a great influence on the adoption of pharmacogenetic tests into clinical practice.

 Where to find genetic testing for treatment for depression in Canada